Gideon9212/Livecustom/README.md

 -Cards should have a "+0" effect on card advantage, except with extreme costs or conditions.
 (Even then, chances are low to be added)

 -No "instant win" conditions unless it is creative and balanced.
+You may use some existing win conditions for ideas, longs the conditions work differently.

 -Card text must follow PCST standards, as of Series 9 or higher (for example, we accept either "graveyard" or "GY", but it must be consistent.)